 Anna Hogg is a Los Angeles-based artist and filmmaker working within a hybrid narrative-documentary framework to explore and dismantle storytelling.
 Much of her work addresses the context and history of a story, focusing on the transformations that manifest because of time, memory, adaptation, translation, preservation, censorship, or public opinion.
-Her films have screened internationally, including the Kasseler DokFest, Madrid International Film Festival (MIFF), Chicago Underground Film Festival, and Big Sky Documentary Film Festival.
-She was awarded the Jury prize for Best International Work at the 2017 WNDX Festival, and nominated for the Golden Key award and Talented New Filmmaker award at the 2017 Kasseler DokFest and MIFF, respectively.
+Her films have screened internationally, including the Kasseler DokFest, Chicago Underground Film Festival, and Big Sky Documentary Film Festival.
+She was awarded the Jury prize for Best International Work at the 2017 WNDX Festival, and nominated for the Golden Key award at the 2017 Kasseler DokFest.
 She was also a recipient of the Graduate Fellowship from the Virginia Museum of Fine Arts in 2014.
-She received her MFA in Film & Video from the California Institute of the Arts and now teaches film history at the New York Film Academy in Burbank, California.
+She received her MFA in Film & Video from the California Institute of the Arts and now teaches film history, as well as art theory and practice at the New York Film Academy in Burbank, California.